What is an eligible business type?

 Are projects that retain jobs eligible to participate in JCF?

-Yes, but project must retain at least 200 permanent full-time jobs in the seven-county Twin Cities metropolitan area and at least 75 permanent full-time jobs in Greater Minnesota; and have $25 million in capital expenditures.
+Yes, but project must retain at least 200 permanent full-time jobs in the eleven-county Twin Cities metropolitan area and at least 75 permanent full-time jobs in Greater Minnesota; and have $25 million in capital expenditures.
 Although personal property like equipment and fixtures may be included as part of the $25 million, the capital investment rebate only applies to real property improvements.
 Although there are no job creation awards for retention projects, JCF may provide up to $1 million in capital investment rebates.

 What types of work are eligible for a job creation award?